How to access settings of audio devices in Windows Vista and later versions

 |•||CoreAudioDevices.RenderPartChannelCountGet with nPartId parameter set to RENDER_PART_MIC allows to obtain the number of channels of the microphone on which it's possible to apply the volume change: if the returned value should be 0, this would mean that the "Microphone" part is not implemented by the sound card driver.|

 |•||CoreAudioDevices.RenderPartChannelVolumeGet, again with nPartId parameter set to RENDER_PART_MIC, allows to obtain the current volume level for each channel; as a second task, this method allows obtaining the range of supported volume level values and the supported stepping.|

 |•||CoreAudioDevices.RenderPartChannelVolumeSet allows to modify the volume level for each channel.|

 |•||CoreAudioDevices.RenderPartMuteGet allows to obtain the muting state of the part.|

 |•||CoreAudioDevices.RenderPartMuteSet allows modifying the muting state of the part.|

-Samples of usage of access to audio devices in Visual C++ 6 and Visual Basic 6 can be found inside the following samples installed with the product's setup package:
+A Sample of usage of CoreAudio API in Visual C#.NET and Visual Basic.NET can be found inside the following samples installed with the product's setup package: